hubzero/hublib/docs/sources/ui.rst

     :param desc: Description.
 This will appear in a popover dialog.
     :param dir: The subdirectory name whene the files will be uploaded.
 Defaults to 'tmpdir'
-    :param cb: An optional callback function called when the upload completes. cb() will be called with a single parameter; a list of filenames uploaded.
+    :param cb: An optional callback function called when the upload completes. cb() will be called with a two parameters; a widget reference and the filename that has finished uploading.
     :param maxnum: Maximum number of files to be selected.
 Default is 1.
     :param maxsize: Maximum size of uploaded files.
 String or integer.
 Strings contain numbers optionally followed by 'M', 'K', or 'G'.
 For example '2G'.
 Files selected larger than this number will not be uploaded and an error will be displayed to stderr.
 Default is '1M'.
+    :param basic: Boolean (default False).
+No name or description.
+Just a basic upload widget.
+Progress bar appears to the right of the widget when uploading.
     :param width: Optional width as a percent string (for example, '50%').

     Attributes: